Timeliness Through Telephones: Approximating Information Freshness in Vector Clock Models: AvgRVC on Trees

 \subsection{Constructing a Regular Schedule}

 Let $p^v$ be a regular assignment of periods that is a $2$-approximation to Problem \ref{prob:regperi} obtained from Lemma \ref{lem:regperi}.
-To assign the offsets, we need to construct an order $\pi$ of the children of any node $u$ in order to apply Lemma \ref{lem:off}.
-For this, we first characterize the order $\pi$ that gives an optimal solution to ABT on a tree, and then use this order for setting offsets below. \begin{lemma} Given a tree $T$ with root $r$, let $T_v$ be the subtree rooted at $v$ for all $v\in V(T)$.
+To assign the offsets, we need to construct an order $\pi$ of the children of any node $u$ in order to apply Lemma \ref{lem:off}. \begin{lemma} Given a tree $T$ with root $r$, let $T_v$ be the subtree rooted at $v$ for all $v\in V(T)$.
 The optimal schedule for ABT on $T$ is, for every vertex $u$, inform its children $N(u)$ in non-increasing order based on the size of $T_v$ for $v\in N(u)$. \end{lemma}

 \begin{proof} Suppose for the sake of contradiction that in an optimal schedule, there exists a vertex $u$ that informs $v$ before $w$ but $|T_v|<|T_w|$.
 Let $t, t'$ be the time at which $v, w$ respectively hears the information from $u$ for the first time.
 Consider the schedule where $u$ informs $w$ at $t$ and informs $v$ at $t'$ instead.
 This swap causes every vertex in $T_w$ to receive information sooner by exactly $t'-t$ time steps while every vertex in $T_v$ is delayed by $t'-t$.
 Since $|T_w|>|T_v|$, this reduces the total delay, a contradiction. \end{proof}